Financial statements for 2018

 The Supervisory Board has an Audit Committee (AC) and a Remuneration and Appointments Committee (RAC).
-The AC is chaired by Mr. Luthra and the RAC by Mr. Sinoo.
-For a full view on the composition of the committees see the table below:
+The AC is chaired by Mr. Luthra and the RAC by Mrs. van der Werf.
+A complete overview of the composition of the committees at the end of 2018 is presented below:

 ||Mr. D. Luthra